International Migrants' Day: We Are All Migrants

 Museum of Contemporary Art Metelkova, Ljubljana, Slovenia

 +Kantina MSUM, a space that provides alternative economies for affirmations of the knowledge of migrants and aims to build social networks and exchange ideas in the wider area of Metelkova is organising a series of lectures to address the notion of Migrations in Time and Space.

-The lecture will focus on the public discourse in Slovenia, which is seeing a resurgent emphasis on the “national extraction” of the citizens of Slovenia.
+The lecture focused on the public discourse in Slovenia, which is seeing a resurgent emphasis on the “national extraction” of the citizens of Slovenia.
 Frequently used in such debates are the elusive notion of ethnicity “by blood” and the image of an imaginary people that has always inhabited this region, dreaming of its own state.
 This need for a quickly constituted national awareness has unfortunately clouded the actual history of the region, greatly marked in terms of culture, politics, and economy by migration currents over the past centuries.
-Anthropologist Irena Šumi, Ph.D., will focus on the historical topics of hos the population of present-day Slovenia was constituted, what role immigration played in this, and how the recent diaspores were framed.
+Anthropologist Irena Šumi, Ph.D., focused on the historical topics of how the population of present-day Slovenia was constituted, what role immigration played in this, and how the recent diaspores were framed.